ramontayag/rpi-playbooks/README.md

 ```

 - visit port `8384` on your Pi to see the Web GUI
-- The data dir can be found at `/syncthing/data`
+- When adding directories, the data dir can be found at `/syncthing/data`

 ### RVM & Ruby